Skip to content

 max_tool_calls_from_history: 6 # Optional: Limit replayed tool call messages

-compaction: # Optional: Team-scoped auto-compaction overrides
+compaction: # Optional: Team-scoped required-compaction overrides

 enabled: true